General Electric GEnx: Development

 In 2004 the GEnx and the Rolls-Royce Trent 1000 were selected by Boeing after evaluating proposals from GE, RR and P&W, with the PW-EXX.
 The GEnx uses some technology from the GE90 turbofan, including swept composite fan blades and the 10-stage high-pressure compressor (HPC) featured in earlier variants of the engine.
 It also uses composite materials in the fan case.

 The engine market for the 787 is estimated at US$40 billion over the next 25 years.
-A first is the elimination of bleed air systems using high temperature/high pressure air from the propulsion engines to power aircraft systems such as the starting, air-conditioning and anti-ice systems.
+GE eliminated the bleed air system using high temperature/high pressure air from the propulsion engines to power aircraft systems such as the starting, air-conditioning and anti-ice systems.
 Both engines enable the move towards the More Electric Aircraft, that is, the concept of replacing previously hydraulic and pneumatic systems with electrical ones to reduce weight, increase efficiency, and reduce maintenance requirements.

 The GEnx was expected to produce thrust from 53000 to 75000 lbf with first tests commencing in 2006 and service entry by 2008 (delayed by 787 deliveries).
 Boeing predicted reduced fuel consumption of up to 20% and significantly lower noise than previous turbofan engines.
 A 66500 lbf thrust version (GEnx-2B67) is used on the 747-8.
 Unlike the initial version for the 787, this version has a traditional bleed air system to power internal pneumatic and ventilation systems.
 It also has a smaller overall diameter than the initial model to accommodate installation on the 747.

 In March 2006 General Electric began initial test runs of the bleedless GEnx variant.
-The first flight with one of these engines took place on 22 February 2007, using a Boeing 747-100, fitted with one GEnx engine in the number 2 (inboard left hand side) position.
+The first flight with one of these engines took place on 22 February 2007, using a Boeing 747-100, fitted with one GEnx engine in the number 2 (inboard left side) position.

 By fall 2019, General Electric was offering the GEnx-2B, developed for the 747-8, for the revised 767-XF variant based on the 767-400ER, but needed enough volume to cover the new product certification.